kvenkman/my_rl_gym/README.md

 # Developing and messing around with RL agents

+I wrote this notebook because I couldn't find a "Hello World" equivalent for Reinforcement Learning .. so here goes!

 ## N-armed bandit simulations:

 Keeping the reward probabilities the same, but tweaking epsilon (probability of exploration)